 How can the Church better serve the people?
 What can the Church do to bring the people closer?

 Scope and Content

-Kateri Tekakwitha Project Series 1, Interviews: The interviews are sub-divided by format (Hi 8 Video, VHS Video, Audio Cassette, Wav, Transcript) and there under they are arranged numerically in chronological order.
+Kateri Tekakwitha Project Series 1, Interviews: The interviews, testimony, and notes are sub-divided by format (Hi 8 Video, VHS Video, Audio Cassette, Wav, Transcript) and there under they are arranged numerically in chronological order.
 Only selected interviews were transcribed.
 The 1994-1995 interviews were recorded in video format whereas the 2012 interviews were recorded in Wav format.
-Those in video include some background footage in addition to the interviews.
-A folder of clippings, bulletins, newsletters, and ephemera follows the transcripts in series 1-4.
-Transcripts are available on request.
-Location of reformatted digital interview recordings: G > Digital Projects > Mss > Kateri Tekakwitha Oral History Project Collection.
+The 1994-1995 video recordings also include some local background footage in addition to the interviews.
+A folder of clippings, bulletins, newsletters, and ephemera follows the transcripts.

 Kateri Tekakwitha Project Series 2, Photography: The photography is divided by format (color prints and negatives) and arranged geographically.
 It contains images of the participants and background scenes.
 Also included are a series of eight images regarding the enshrinement of a statue of Blessed Kateri Tekakwitha in San Diego Mission, Jemez Pueblo, 1989.
 These images were copied from originals borrowed from Joe and Juana Pecos of Jemez Pueblo.